Meghalaya in 7 Days: A Journey Through the Abode of Clouds

 Day 7: Shillong — The Goodbye

-Lazy morning.
-Lewduh (Bara Bazaar) for breakfast — the oldest market in Shillong, a chaos of produce, meat, betel nuts, and handwoven shawls.
-Bought a bag of dried Lakadong turmeric (Meghalaya's famous high-curcumin variety) for 200 INR.
+Take a lazy morning.
+Head to Lewduh (Bara Bazaar) for breakfast — the oldest market in Shillong, a chaos of produce, meat, betel nuts, and handwoven shawls.
+Grab a bag of dried Lakadong turmeric (Meghalaya's famous high-curcumin variety) for 200 INR.

 One more coffee at Dylan's Cafe.
-Shared taxi back to Guwahati airport (300 INR).
-Flight home.
+Then a shared taxi back to Guwahati airport (300 INR), and the flight home.

 Day rating: 6/10.
 Departure days always score low.
 Nothing to do with Meghalaya.

 Absolutely.
 Without hesitation.
-I'd go in monsoon season next time — not because it's practical (it isn't), but because I want to see what 11,000mm of rain actually looks like when it's happening.
+Consider timing a return for monsoon season — not because it's practical (it isn't), but to witness what 11,000mm of rain actually looks like when it's happening.

 Meghalaya is one of the most underrated destinations on Earth.
 It doesn't have the infrastructure of Bali, the PR of Patagonia, or the name recognition of Reykjavik.
 But it has things none of those places have: living bridges, transparent rivers, and a matrilineal culture that quietly challenges everything you thought you knew about India.